 Emerging Markets Risk.
 Foreign (non-U.S.) investment risk may be particularly high to the extent that an Account invests in securities and other investments that are economically tied to countries with developing economies (often referred to as emerging market securities).
-These securities or other investments may present market, credit, currency, liquidity, volatility, legal, political, technical and other risks different from and potentially greater than, the risks of investing in securities and instruments economically tied to developed foreign countries.
-To the extent an Account invests in emerging market securities that are economically tied to a particular region, country or group of countries, the Account may be more sensitive to adverse political or social events affecting that region, country or group of countries.
+These securities or other investments may present market, credit, currency, liquidity, volatility, legal, political, technical, headline, reputational, and other risks different from and potentially greater than the risks of investing in securities and instruments economically tied to developed foreign countries.
+To the extent an Account invests in emerging market securities or other investments that are economically tied to a particular region, country or group of countries, the Account may be more sensitive to adverse political or social events affecting that region, country or group of countries.
 Economic, business, political, or social instability may affect emerging market securities differently, and often more severely, than developed market securities.
 An Account that focuses its investments in multiple asset classes of emerging market securities may have a limited ability to mitigate losses in an environment that is adverse to emerging market securities in general.
 Emerging market securities or other investments may also be more volatile, less liquid, more difficult to value and are often more vulnerable to market and economic events than are developed market securities.
 Rising interest rates, combined with widening credit spreads, could negatively impact the value of emerging market debt and increase funding costs for foreign issuers.
 In such a scenario, foreign issuers might not be able to service their debt obligations, the market for emerging market debt could suffer from reduced liquidity, and any investing Accounts could lose money.
 The economy of some emerging markets may be particularly exposed to or affected by a certain industry or sector, and therefore issuers and/or securities of such emerging markets may be more affected by the performance of such industries or sectors.
 The Public Company Accounting Oversight Board, which regulates auditors of U.S. public companies, is unable to inspect audit work papers in certain foreign countries.
-Investors in foreign countries often have limited rights and few practical remedies to pursue shareholder claims, including class actions or fraud claims, and the ability of the U.S. Securities and Exchange Commission, the U.S. Department of Justice and other authorities to bring and enforce actions against foreign issuers or foreign persons is limited.
+Investors in foreign countries often have limited rights and few practical remedies to pursue shareholder claims, including class actions or fraud claims, and the ability of the SEC, the U.S. Department of Justice, and other authorities to bring and enforce actions, or obtain information needed to pursue or enforce such judgments, against foreign issuers or foreign persons is limited.
+Emerging market countries typically have less established regulatory, disclosure, legal, accounting, recordkeeping and financial reporting systems than those in more developed markets, which may increase the potential for market manipulation or reduce the scope or quality of financial information available to investors.
+In addition, foreign companies with securities listed on U.S. exchanges may be delisted if they do not meet U.S. accounting standards and auditor oversight requirements, which may decrease the liquidity and value of the securities.
 In determining whether an instrument is economically tied to an emerging market country, PIMCO will use such factors and criteria as it deems reasonable in its discretion, which may differ from the factors and criteria used by others.
 Adverse conditions in a certain region can adversely affect securities of other countries whose economies appear to be unrelated.
 To the extent that an Account invests a portion of its assets in a concentrated geographic area, the Account will generally have more exposure to regional economic risks associated with that geographic area.